-BUSINESS REVIEW iAdvantage
+BUSINESS REVIEW

+iAdvantage

-The Group's data centre business, being operated under iAdvantage, continues to be driven by strong growth in two different sets of demand, firstly demand for connectivity amongst both new economy players and traditional businesses; and secondly capacity demand from enterprises and cloud players to host their fast growing data volume.
-It won new business from existing and new customers, which resulted in a healthy growth in revenue during the year under review. iAdvantage is seen as the preferred data centre partner for many companies, being the largest, carrier-neutral and cloud-neutral data centre operator in Hong Kong, with world-class facilities built around the MEGA Campus (consisting of MEGA-i, MEGA Plus and MEGA Two).
-The customers of iAdvantage include global and regional telcos, ISPs, large multinationals and local enterprises, cloud service providers and new economy players.
+SUNeVision operates its data centre business under iAdvantage.
+The Group currently owns and operates five data centres in Hong Kong, and has three new sites under construction of which two are owned by the Group. iAdvantage is recognised as the preferred data centre operator to partner with in Hong Kong, being the largest, most connected, carrier-neutral and cloud-neutral data centre operator in Hong Kong, with best-in-class facilities built around the MEGA Campus (consisting of MEGA-i, MEGA Plus and MEGA Two).
+Customers of iAdvantage include global and regional cloud service providers, new economy players, telcos, Internet Service Providers (ISPs), large multinationals and local enterprises.